One year into my international journey: insight from our International Manager

 The growth in school numbers, the addition of multi-academy groups, and the size and scale of the movement outweighed the structure and capacity of the education sector; there was little that could be done to manage this explosive growth.
 Due to the enormity, the speed and scale of that growth, it forced a reactive change.

-Because of its relevance, thousands of schools in the UK bought IRIS Financials as a result.
+Because of its relevance, thousands of schools in the UK bought IRIS Financials for education as a result.
 The previous systems schools had in place were losing their usefulness, becoming less relevant and no longer fit for purpose.
 Schools needed to be self-sufficient and build new structures to survive.
 UK schools needed to drive efficiency and continue to improve education despite government cuts.
 That was where IRIS Financials was able to step in to help.

 Now consider international schools.
 They grew from roughly 8,000 international schools in 2016, to an expected 12,000 by the end of 2020.
 International schools and groups continue to grow in popularity and numbers, becoming more and more competitive as a result.